microsoft/aed-rust-learn-content/generic-types-traits/includes/1-what-are-generic-data-types.md

 - The `Result<T, E>` is generic over both its success and failure type, contained by its `Ok` and `Err` variants, respectively.
 - The vector type `Vec<T>`, the array type `[T; n]` and the hashmap `HashMap<K, V>` are generic over the types they contain.

-When we use generic types, we can specify the operation we want without many concearns about some of the inner types held by the defined type.
+When we use generic types, we can specify the operation we want without many concerns about some of the inner types held by the defined type.

+## Implement a generic data type

 To implement a new generic type, we must declare the name of the type parameter inside angle brackets just after the name of the struct.
 Then we can use the generic type in the struct definition where we would otherwise specify concrete data types.